Pedro-Velazquez/knowledge-base/engineering/ddd.md

 ### Assertions

 When the side effects of operations are only defined implicitly by their implementation, designs with a lot of delegation become a tangle of cause and effect.
 The only way to understand a program is to trace execution through branching paths.
 The value of encapsulation is lost.
 The necessity of tracing concrete execution defeats abstraction.

 State post-conditions of operations and invariants of classes and Aggregates.
 If Assertions cannot be coded directly in your programming language, write automated unit tests for them.
 Write them into documentation or diagrams where it fits the style of the project’s development process.
 Seek models with coherent sets of concepts, which lead a developer to infer the intended Assertions, accelerating the learning curve and reducing the risk of contradictory code.

 ### Conceptual contours

-W hen elements of a model or design are embedded in a monolithic construct, their functionality gets duplicated.
+When elements of a model or design are embedded in a monolithic construct, their functionality gets duplicated.
 The external interface doesn’t say everything a client might care about.
 Their meaning is hard to understand, because different concepts are mixed together.
-O n the other hand, break ing down classes and methods can pointlessly complicate the client, forcing client objects to understand how tiny pieces fit together.
+On the other hand, breaking down classes and methods can pointlessly complicate the client, forcing client objects to understand how tiny pieces fit together.
 Worse, a concept can be lost completely.
-H alf of a uranium atom is not uranium.
+Half of a uranium atom is not uranium.
 And of course, it isn’t just grain size that counts, but just where the grain runs.

 Decompose design elements (operations, interfaces, classes, and Aggregates) into cohesive units, taking into consideration your intuition of the important divisions in the domain.
 Observe the axes of change and stability through successive refactorings and look for the underlying Conceptual Contours that explain these shearing patterns.
 Align the model with the consistent aspects of the domain that make it a viable area of knowledge in the first place.

 ### Standalone Classes

 Even within a Module, the difficulty of interpreting a design increases wildly as dependencies are added.
 This adds to mental overload, limiting the design complexity a developer can handle.
 Implicit concepts contribute to this load even more than explicit references.
 Try to factor the most intricate computations into Standalone Classess, perhaps by modeling Value Objects held by the more connected classes.
 Low coupling is a basic way to reduce conceptual overload.
-A Standalone Class is an extreme of low coupling.
+A Standalone Class is an extreme example of low coupling.

 ### Closure of Operations

-W here it fits, define an operation whose return type is the same as the type of its argument(s).
-If the implementer has state that is used in the computation, then the implementer is effectively an argument of the operation, so the argumen (s) and return value should be of the same type as the implementer.
+Where it fits, define an operation whose return type is the same as the type of its argument(s).
+If the implementer has state that is used in the computation, then the implementer is effectively an argument of the operation, so the argument(s) and return value should be of the same type as the implementer.
 Such an operation is closed under the set of instances of that type.
 A closed operation provides a high-level interface without introducing any dependency on other concepts.

 ## Bounded Context